medplum/medplum/packages/docs/docs/tutorials/bots/bot-for-questionnaire-response.md

 Bots are an advanced Medplum feature that enable complex workflows.

-One of the most powerful combos is "Bots" + "Questionnaires".
+One of the most powerful uses is to combine Bots with [Questionnaires](../../api/fhir/resources/questionnaire)

 A FHIR [Questionnaire](../../api/fhir/resources/questionnaire) is a customizable form.
 You can add custom questions, question types, multiple choice options, etc. You can think of a FHIR Questionnaire as a healthcare-specific Google Forms or Survey Monkey.

-A Medplum [Bot](./) is a snippet of JavaScript code that can run on any resource change (create or update).
-This JavaScript code has access to a FHIR client, which itself can invoke FHIR operations.

 Connecting a Bot to a Questionnaire enables custom workflows that you control top to bottom.